 As the queen’s children grew up, they went on to create families of their own.
 Charles shares his two sons, Prince William and Prince Harry, with late ex-wife Princess Diana, while Anne is the mom of Zara Tindall and Peter Phillips with ex-husband Mark Phillips.
 As for Edward, he shares Lady Louise Windsor and James, Viscount Severn with spouse Sophie, Countess of Wessex, and Andrew is the father of daughters Princess Beatrice and Princess Eugenie with former wife Sarah Ferguson.

-“The queen has already picked up on signs that Charlotte is her mini-me,” an insider exclusively revealed to Closer Weekly in 2019.
+Her Majesty shares a sweet bond with each of her great-grandchildren, but the iconic royal has a feeling William and wife Duchess Kate Middleton‘s daughter will be the one following in her incredible footsteps.
+“The queen has already picked up on signs that Charlotte is her mini-me,” an insider exclusively revealed to Closer in 2019.
 “She’s confident that her great-granddaughter will grow up to be a great leader and role model.”

 The former princess also thinks Harry and wife Meghan Markle‘s son, Archie, is “the most adorable child,” another source said in April 2020.
 “Archie [reminds] the queen of when Harry was a baby because they look so alike, although she can see Meghan in him too!” the insider explained.
 “She can’t believe how much he’s grown and changed.”

 1 of 13

 2 of 13

 3 of 13

 4 of 13

 5 of 13

 6 of 13

 7 of 13

 8 of 13